-Sri Lanka’s leftist ruling coalition headed for landslide election win
+Sri Lanka’s leftist ruling coalition wins election in landslide

-Sri Lankan president’s National People’s Power wins 62 percent of the vote, early results show.
+Sri Lankan president’s National People’s Power on track for commanding parliamentary majority, partial results show.

-Sri Lankan President Anura Kumara Dissanayake’s leftist coalition is on track for a landslide victory in snap elections, delivering the Marxist-leaning leader a powerful mandate to ease punishing austerity measures in the crisis-stricken nation.
+Sri Lankan President Anura Kumara Dissanayake’s leftist coalition has achieved a landslide victory in snap elections, delivering the Marxist-leaning leader a powerful mandate to ease punishing austerity measures in the crisis-stricken nation.

-With well over half of the ballots counted on Friday morning, Dissanayake’s National People’s Power (NPP) was far ahead of the opposition alliance Samagi Jana Balawegaya (SJB) with 63 percent of the vote, according to early results from the country’s Election Commission.
+With most of the ballots counted on Friday, Dissanayake’s National People’s Power (NPP) was far ahead of the opposition alliance Samagi Jana Balawegaya (SJB) with 62 percent of the vote, according to partial results from the country’s Election Commission.

-The NPP had taken 97 seats in the 225-member parliament, compared with 26 seats for the SBJ, and was leading in all but one of 22 electoral districts, according to the results.
+The NPP had won 123 seats in the 225-member parliament as of 10.30am local time, giving it a governing majority, and was leading in all but one of 22 electoral districts, according to the results.

+SBJ, led by Sajith Premadasa, the son of former President Ranasinghe Premadasa, had 31 seats.

+Ilankai Tamil Arasu Kachchi, which represents the Tamil ethnic minority, had six seats, while New Democratic Front and Sri Lanka Podujana Peramuna had three seats and two seats, respectively.

-Voter turnout in Thursday’s vote was about 65 percent, according to the election commission, less than in September’s presidential election when nearly 80 percent of eligible voters cast a ballot.
+Turnout in Thursday’s vote was about 65 percent, according to the election commission, less than in September’s presidential election when nearly 80 percent of eligible voters cast a ballot.

 Dissanayake won September’s presidential poll riding a wave of popular discontent with austerity measures imposed by his predecessor, Ranil Wickremesinghe, as a part of a bailout deal with the International Monetary Fund (IMF).

-With his coalition holding just three seats in the outgoing parliament, the 55-year-old leader of Janatha Vimukti Peramuna (JVP) called snap legislative elections in search of a fresh mandate.
+With Dissanayake’s coalition holding just three seats in the outgoing parliament, the 55-year-old leader of Janatha Vimukti Peramuna (JVP) called snap legislative elections in search of a fresh mandate.

 Dissanayake had projected confidence ahead of the vote, telling local media on Thursday that he expected a “strong majority” in parliament.